Create Realistic Depth in Your Drawings. Linear Perspective Basics (Part 2)

 We have started to discuss the first and the second in this article.
 Now we will practice all three concepts to improve the sense of depth in your drawings and sketches.
 Believe or not, 90% of your draughtsmanship’s quality can be achieved by the use of simple approaches.

-If you’re interested, you can read about fancy perspective grids and stuff on Wikipedia, or elsewhere.
+If you’re interested, you can read about fancy perspective grids and stuff.
 I suggest you learning all existing theories about linear perspective, if you have extra time.
 But for now, we will get away from the classical book explanations and focus only on practical things.
 I strongly recommend you to do exercises and practice techniques while you’re reading.
 This will make your progress way faster.

 How We Perceive the Distance

 Let’s make a simple scene with a row of rectangles going away from the viewer.